OpusCapita/fsm-workflow/README.md

 Task management is implemented as additional library.
 You can find more detailed info [here](task-manager/README.md).

-### Business Object History
+### Workflow Transition History

-Business Object History is implemented as separate library.
-You can find more information [here](business-object-history/README.md).
+Workflow Transition History is implemented as separate library.
+You can find more information [here](workflow-transition-history/README.md).

 ### References